Why Do I Get A Headache When I Lie Down? This Happens Almost Every Night

 Question: Why Do I Get A Headache When I Lie Down?
 This Happens Almost Every Night.

-Originally asked by Community Member Cindy Sirles
+Asked by Cindy Sirles

 I have been getting headaches for over 20 years, although they have been getting much worse over the last few years.
 They have been labeled as headaches and migraines over the years.
 I know that many of them are probably stress related.
 However, I have been getting a headache almost every time that I lie down these past several months, and the doctors that I have seen don't seem to want to address it.
 I have had MRI's and EEG's in the past due to my headaches and also 4 seizures that I have had over the last few years, but nothing has shown up.
 I am exhausted physically and mentally.
 Can you give me some advice.
 Thanks!